 combined with a data acquisition system.
 As an add-on to any standard FEMtools configurations, modal extraction

 can be used in other FEMtools modules for the following purposes:

-- Structural dynamics - Dynamic analysis relies on modal
+- Dynamic response analysis - Dynamic analysis relies on modal

 superposition of mode